 Welcome to CheeseSoc!
-The Cheese Society meets weekly to taste and discuss different cheeses.
+The Cheese Society meets about once a fortnight to taste and discuss different cheeses.
 One or two members visit the Oxford covered market on the day of a meeting, where the Oxford Cheese Company has a stand.
 We select five or so different cheeses, and try to choose a good variety, including lesser-known local cheeses (of which the market always has a few) as well as cheeses from further afield, either from elsewhere in England or from the continent.
 We also aim for a broad range of flavours; typically our cheeseboard will feature one or two blue cheeses, at least one goat’s cheese, a washed-rind cheese and a couple of cheeses made with cow or ewe’s milk.

 Attendance tends to be between ten and twenty students (e-mails are sent out before each week’s meeting to find out who wants to come).
 We set out the cheeses on a board, along with crackers, chutney, and usually a little wine or port, and try each cheese in turn.
 The cheese-selectors generally do a little research into each one, and say a few words about where the cheese is from and how it is produced before people try it – after each cheese we compare opinions about what we like and dislike about it.
 Meetings tend to last between an hour to 2 hours, though the atmosphere is relaxed, and people sometimes come late or leave early if they have other commitments.

 If you’re interested or have any questions contact David Stone